 Q: Have you run into examples of clueless healthcare communication/products not designed for Real Live Patients?

 NOTE FROM CAROLYN: This post originally ran on The Ethical Nag: Marketing Ethics for the Easily Swayed.
-Because I’ve been working on a new book for Johns Hopkins University Press – launch details soon! – I’m hoping that running some of my favourite archived posts here will keep you informed, entertained and involved each week while I’m busy with this exciting project.
-But I do love reading your comments – so please feel free to leave your response to this post or to anything else you read here.
-Meanwhile, thank you so much for your amazing support!
+Because I’m working on a new book these days (A Woman’s Guide to Living With Heart Disease, Johns Hopkins University Press, November 2017), I am running occasional favourites from the archives.
+I do love reading your comments – so please feel free to leave a response here.
+Meanwhile, thank you for your amazing support!

 - Has industry co-opted patient engagement?